huanlin/huanlin.github.io/content/en/blog/2023-09-25-technical-writer-3-months.md

 Writing itself is a form of communication with readers.
 But before that, as a technical writer, I have to communicate with teams big time.

 I am a person who enjoys working and dining alone.
 Yet here I am, asking questions to colleagues almost everyday.
 The team I collaborate with is a DevOps team, and its members are always busy developing, deploying, or fixing something.
-Sometimes I just felt that I shouldn't distrub them, but I must.
+Sometimes I just felt that I shouldn't interrupt them, but I have to.
 After all, if I don't understand it, I can't write a good document for it.

-In addition, my first documentation project was all about data center management, which was entirely new territory for me.
+In addition, my first documentation project was all about data center management and automation, which was entirely new territory for me.
 I have to learn many terms to comprehend what my colleagues were discussing, and ask questions such as how this feature works, what are those fields for, where I can find relevant information..., etc. The process of gathering information was just like putting together a puzzle.

 I'm not complaining; just saying that it was quite a challenge.
 The old dog has to play new tricks.
 So keep learning is essential for this job.

 After three months, I felt that my communication with the team is getting better.
-Some team members start awaring that they should inform me when new features are being designed or implemented, so that I can keep up with their pace.
+Some team members start to inform me when new features are being designed or implemented, so that I can keep up with their pace.

 ## English Writing Skill